psycopg/psycopg2/doc/src/extras.rst

 .. versionadded:: 2.3

-These objects require `!collection.namedtuple()` to be found, so it is available out-of-the-box only from Python 2.6.
+These objects require :py:func:`collections.namedtuple` to be found, so it is available out-of-the-box only from Python 2.6.
 Anyway, the namedtuple implementation is compatible with previous Python versions, so all you have to do is to `download it`__ and make it available where we